 General Waste in Korea

 General waste is considered anything that can’t be recycled or put in the food waste bag.
 This includes issues, sanitary materials, pillows, old shoes, pillows, blankets, clothes, and common small objects.
 General waste bags can be found in your local convenient store or market.
-We would recommend getting the 20L bag as it will fit in most trash bins.
+We recommend getting the 20L bag as it will fit most trash bins.

 Recycling in Korea

 While the recycling process may vary from country to country, South Korea has developed an efficient and environmentally friendly system.
 Recyclable materials are collected from households and businesses by a centrally managed company.
 These materials are then sorted and sold to companies that specialize in recycling.
 The resulting products are reused or sold as raw materials for new products.
 In addition to reducing waste, this system also generates revenue for the government and creates new jobs.
 As a result, recycling is an important part of South Korea’s economy.